sphen97/wyd/README.md

 the first super admin is 'admin' with the pass word being 'adminpass' a generic user is 'foo' with password is 'bar'

+once server starts go to the provided local host address from terminal with /admin/ at the end of the adress from your browser sign in using the admin credentials, and then go to profiles, click on admin, and selct a university for the super admin. click save and now your ready to go

 ## Requirements
 python 3
 pip installs and requirements listed in [requirements.txt](https://github.com/sphen97/wyd/blob/master/wyd_project/requirements.txt)